lukaszszymankiewicz/pydoku_cute/README.md

     All images are archived as compressed numpy array.
 Manipulation of these object (placing numbers imaages on board) is also achieved using numpy (we treat image as 2 dimensional array).
 As a final step array (filled with numbers) is converted into png image using pypng library.

+3. How it works?
+    a) clone (or download) repo
+    b) create virtual environment and install requirements from requirements.txt pip install -r requirements.txt
+    c) run script in terminal by using command: python pydoku.py
+    sudoku puzzle with solution will be gneerated in current format

+    To generate harder sudoku (default difficult is easy), jus t parse appriopriate argument: python sydoku --difficult=hard

+    There are four difficulties: easy, medium, hard and immpossible

+4. Have fun!